-Firstly, don’t be put off by the idea that it’s ‘too expensive’ to have a bespoke build because each element of a building is priced individually: the walls are priced in half metre increments, you can choose the thickness of timber, the roof style, the doors & windows that you like and we will select the manufacturer that best suits your needs & budget.
+Firstly, don’t be put off by the idea that it’s ‘too expensive to have a bespoke build because each element of a building is priced individually: the walls are priced in half-metre increments, you can choose the thickness of timber, the roof style, the doors & windows that you like and we will select the manufacturer that best suits your needs & budget.
 All our manufacturers have been selected for sharing the same exacting standards that we do and share our passion for quality.

 There are a number of triggers that might prompt you to think about a garden room.
 But what most people have in common is the need for more space.
-Perhaps a new baby means you need more space for a garden office, or you have downsized your home in retirement but need a room for a hobby, or perhaps you are fed up with paying gym fees and instead would like to create a dedicated exercise or gym space, or do you have teenagers who dream of a their very own den with some privacy for friends (and peace and quiet for you), or quite simply it’s time for a little haven to relax away from the pressures of life with a good book and cup of tea.
+Perhaps a new baby means you need more space for a garden office, or you have downsized your home in retirement but need a room for a hobby, or perhaps you are fed up with paying gym fees and instead would like to create a dedicated exercise or gym space or do you have teenagers who dream of their very own den with some privacy for friends (and peace and quiet for you), or quite simply it’s time for a little haven to relax away from the pressures of life with a good book and cup of tea.
 Whatever your plans we are here to help.

-Once you have identified your use its time to start thinking about the best location in the garden, it’s important to consider the following points and to take in to account that if you plan to be in your space for most of the day, say for a garden office, then there will be different considerations than for a summer hideaway.
+Once you have identified your use its time to start thinking about the best location in the garden, it’s important to consider the following points and to take into account that if you plan to be in your space for most of the day, say for a garden office, then there will be different considerations than for a summer hideaway.

 Most people will want to situate their building closer than 2 metres to their boundary.
 In this case, you will need to keep your building under 2.5m high to comply with current English planning restrictions.
 This is not a problem as we are well used to designing garden buildings to comply with these restrictions.
-A building to 2.5m high offers a very attractive contemporary design with a flat roof and a long lasting EPDM rubber roof membrane.
+A building to 2.5m high offers a very attractive contemporary design with a flat roof and a long-lasting EPDM rubber roof membrane.